purpln/swiftui-bluetooth/README.md

-# SwiftUI and CoreBluetooth with search list, connection/disconnection and no repeat in search
+# SwiftUI and CoreBluetooth with search list, connection/disconnection and no repeats in scan list send/read bytes/strings
 ## Connection to esp32 and communication with byte operations

 - scan list